zubaer-ahammed/MUIDSI-University-of-Missouri/_projects/2018-nsf-reproducibility.md

 ## Software

 We are developing a provenance tracking library for integration with web applications.
-The source code is available [here](https://github.com/visdesignlab/trrack), and a demonstrator application is [also available](https://github.com/visdesignlab/trrack-examples).
+The source code is available [here](https://github.com/visdesignlab/trrack), and a blog post is [also available](https://vdl.sci.utah.edu/blog/2020/10/28/trrack/).

 We are also working on a visualization tool to capture analysis intent using the provenance library discussed above.
 Find the code [here](https://github.com/visdesignlab/intent-system), and a live-demo of the system at [this page](https://vdl.sci.utah.edu/predicting-intent/).